" You cannot read the label

 You are ambitious, audacious, accountable, authentic, and willing to learn.

-You tried and tried your way again but you are still trying.
-You need a new perspective and approach.
+You tried and tried your way again.
+You need a new perspective, navigation, and approach.

-You have gotten "there" once, but now you want "bigger and better."
+You have gotten "there" once but now want "bigger and better."

-You did this alone, but now you need a team to do more.
+You did "this" alone but need a team to do more.

 You face the same problem over and over again.

-You want a clean slate and new opportunity.
+You want a clean slate and a new opportunity.

-You need to change direction but lack clarity.
+You want to change direction but lack clarity.

 You have the idea but lack the know-how.

-You have arrived at the top now you need to maintain your position.
+You have arrived at the top, and now you need to maintain your position.

-Consider the following to find out if we are on the same page and a good fit.
+Consider the following to determine if we are on the same page and a good fit.